Given Missouri’s large size and location in the heart of the Midwest.

 4. Rabid Wolf Spider

-The Rabid Wolf Spider is one of the most poisonous types of spiders in Missouri.
-And not just because it is venomous but also because it injects such a large volume when its bites.
+The Rabid Wolf Spider is one of Missouri’s most poisonous types of spiders.
+And not just because it is venomous but also because it injects such a large volume when it bites.

 The symptoms can be very unpleasant, including redness, pain, swelling, and blisters that blister.